 Household Wealth of the Elderly under Alternative Imputation Procedures.
 In: Inquiries in the economics of aging.
 Inquiries in the economics of aging.
 Chicago and London: University of Chicago Press; 1998:229 -54..

 Dementia Prevalence in the United States in 2000 and 2012: Estimates Based on a Nationally Representative Study.
 Journals of Gerontology Series B: Psychological Sciences and Soc Sciences.
 2018;73(suppl_1):S10-S19. doi:10.1093/geronb/gbx169..

-Alternative Measures of Replacement Rates.
-The University of Michigan, Michigan Retirement Research Center; 2006..
+Adequacy of Economic Resources in Retirement and Returns-to-scale in Consumption.
+The University of Michigan, Michigan Retirement Research Center; 2008..